Jen’s First Term

 As a first-term legislator, Jen fought the status quo and worked to pass new landmark legislation to secure Illinois women’s healthcare access, create humanitarian protections for immigrant children, and fight the flow of guns onto our streets.
 She worked across the aisle to pass a truly balanced budget that responsibly addresses Illinois’ fiscal problems while making smart investments, increasing transparency, and ensuring accountability to taxpayers.

-Passing a Balanced Budget that Reflects our Values
+Passing a Balanced Budget that Reflects Our Values

-That’s why she worked towards and helped pass a responsible, balanced budget with bipartisan support to help stabilize Illinois’ finances; fund critical services like education, senior resources, and health care; make a full pension payment; and meaningfully addressing the backlog of bills accrued under the Rauner administration.
+Jennifer believes that Illinois needs to spend responsibly in a way that reflects the shared values of our community.
+That’s why she worked towards and helped pass a responsible, balanced budget with bipartisan support to help stabilize Illinois’ finances; fund critical services like education, senior resources, and health care; make a full pension payment; and paying down $1B in backlogged bills accrued under the Rauner administration.